There are three types of Innocent Spouse (Injured Spouse) tax relief.

 It is a common practice for married couples to file joint tax returns, primarily because filing jointly (together) provides certain tax benefits.
 However, by filing together, both individuals risk later being held legally responsible for the entire amount even if the couple goes through a divorce or if one spouse earned most of the income.

 The IRS does not care what your divorce decree states.
-The IRS is not going to involved in anyone's marital problems.
+A divorce decree is a civil agreement between the spouses.
+The IRS is not going to be involved in anyone's marital problems.
 That is between you and your spouse.
 Now, for the "Good News."

-Fortunately, in some cases, spouses can get a certain measure of relief from liability by applying for Innocent Spouse tax relief.
-There are specific deadlines for filing for innocent spouse relief, so if you filed a joint tax return with your spouse, but have since obtained a divorce, it is important to retain the services of an experienced tax professional who can help ensure that your application is completed and submitted on time.
+Fortunately, in some cases, spouses can get a certain measure of tax relief from liability by applying for Innocent Spouse relief.
+There are specific deadlines for filing for innocent spouse relief, so if you filed a joint tax return with your spouse, but have since obtained a divorce, it is important to retain the services of an experienced tax professional who can help ensure that your application is shown in your best light and submitted on time.

-In order to qualify for Innocent Spouse tax relief, an applicant must satisfy a series of requirements, including that:
+In order to qualify for Injured Spouse relief, an applicant must satisfy a series of requirements, including that:

-The applicant can demonstrate that when he or she signed the joint return, the applicant had no knowledge of the deficiency; and
+b.
+The applicant can demonstrate that when he or she signed the joint return, the applicant had no knowledge of the deficiency;

 Finally, a request for innocent spouse relief must be filed within two years of the date that the IRS made its first attempt to collect the tax or the applicant will be barred from obtaining relief.

 RECEIVING INNOCENT SPOUSE RELIEF IS ALWAYS EXTREMELY DIFFICULT, ESPECIALLY IF YOU TRY TO DO IT ON YOUR OWN.
 IT MAY BE MUCH EASIER FOR THE INJURED SPOUSE TO SETTLE THEIR TAX LIABILITY WITH AN OFFER IN COMPROMISE.